MayeulPx/PYnals/README.md

 ### How to win
 You must stay in the flag area 10 seconds to win one round. the first who gain 5 round win

+## Use cases
+### Player
+  - The agent can choose his profile
+  - The agent can choose his team
+  - Move in the map with x and y
+  - Turn in four direction (N, S, W, E)
+  - Go to the flag area
+  - See